 There are seven species of sea turtles in the world and all of them are considered threatened or endangered due to poaching, predation, habitat disturbance and degradation, and in-water threats.
 The world’s sea turtle populations are incredibly susceptible to human and environmental threats and are in urgent need of global protection.

 The southern beaches of the Osa Peninsula are visited primarily by two species of nesting turtles: Olive Ridley (Lepidochelys olivacea) and Green Sea Turtle (Chelonia mydas).
 Leatherback sea turtles (Dermochelys coriacea) and Hawksbill sea turtles (Eretmochelys imbricata) are also occasional visitors.
 Intriguingly, the different sea turtle varieties visit the Osa at varying times with significantly oscillating intensity:

-Volunteer Opportunities are available year-round.
+Volunteer Opportunities are available throughout the year.

 For more information: